+Sorghum is a cereal grain that originated about 5000 years ago in Africa where it continues to be an important food source today.
+It's sometimes called milo, and in India, it is known as jowar.
 Today, the United States is the largest producer of sorghum where it's primarily used for animal feed.
-However, the growing gluten-free market has found a new use for "sweet" sorghum, as a popular ingredient in gluten-free flour and baking mixes.
-The type of sorghum used in gluten-free mixes is cream-colored, usually milled to a soft, fine flour.
+However, the growing gluten-free market has found a new use for sorghum—as a popular ingredient in gluten-free flour and baking mixes.
+The different varieties of sorghum come in many colors, including red, purple, and brown, but the type of sorghum mostly used in gluten-free mixes is cream-colored, usually milled to a soft, fine flour.

 Adding slightly more oil or fat and eggs to recipes prepared with sorghum blends can improve moisture content and texture.
 Apple cider vinegar or ascorbic acid can also improve the volume of doughs made with sorghum flour blends.

-Gluten-Free Recipes Using Sorghum
+Recipes Using Sorghum

 You can simply cook sorghum to serve as a side dish (it is perfect to cook in the crockpot as it retains its texture and shape).
 Season as you would quinoa for a healthy alternative to other grains.
 You can also incorporate it into a hearty soup such as crockpot chicken and sorghum soup; chock full of vegetables and seasoned with garlic and onion, this soup is nutritious and delicious.